Grubbly/CyberHeist/README.md

 **4. Extra**: Inside the safe will be a small box with a lockpickable lock on it.
 Members need to utilize a provided lock pick set to retrieve the grand prize.

+## Ideas
+* Add incentives on the way to the grand prize so is not to discourage people as one person nears the end.
+We could probably do this by giving awards as people complete the levels
+* To lessen the experience gap, we could form small groups (maybe pairs or trios) for people to collaborate and solve the problem together.

 ## Notes
 Level 1 Credentials:
 * Username: Grubsy